 In order to use the eTA, it is necessary for all travelers to have an electronic passport that is machine readable.
 All modern Swiss passports are machine readable, but travelers who are uncertain about the eligibility of their documents should check with the Swiss passport office.

-How to Apply for an eTA for Swiss Citizens
+How to Apply for a Canadian eTA for Swiss Passport Holders

 Swiss nationals eligible for the eTA need to complete the simple online application form and provide some basic personal details, including: